 The second room in the ›Human Succession‹ section of the State Museum of Prehistory is dark and concealed.
-Impressively staged, here a profound climatic and natural change can be experienced – the bright expanses of the cold-age tundra give way to the shady beech forests of the Middle Stone Age (Mesolithic).
+Impressively staged, here a profound climatic and natural change can be experienced – the bright expanses of the cold-age tundra give way to the shady mixed oak forests with many hazel and pine trees of the Middle Stone Age (Mesolithic).
 The reason for this were the steadily rising temperatures around 11,500 years ago.
 The last glacial period came to an end and a warm stage which continues to this day began.
 But with the decline of the open landscapes of the Ice Age also the large herds of reindeer and horses, which were abundant sources of food for humans, disappeared.
 Once again, people had to adapt their survival strategies and behaviour – tundra hunters became forest rangers and fishers.

 In the shade of the forest there is space for encounters of a special kind.
-The 25 to 30-year-old woman was buried bedded in raddle around 9,000 years ago.
+The 30 to 40-year-old woman was buried bedded in raddle around 9,000 years ago.
 The lavish inventory of grave goods attests to a special social role of the deceased.
 The enormous diversity of animal species represented in the grave, of which not all would have been just food supplies for the afterlife, is remarkable.
 Ethnographic comparisons suggest that some objects are to be interpreted as requisites of shamanistic practices.
-The transition from mobile foraging to the sedentary way of life with agriculture and cattle breeding around 5600 BC marked the end of the Mesolithic.
-The age of the hunters – as the longest phase of human lifestyle – came to an end.
+The transition from mobile foraging to the sedentary way of life, caused by the immigration of farmers and cattle breeders to our region, marked the end of the Mesolithic around 5400 BC.
+The age of the hunter-gatherers – as the longest phase of the human lifestyle – came to an end.

-The grave of the Bad Dürrenberg shaman is the oldest burial in central Germany.
+The grave of the Bad Dürrenberg shaman is one of the oldest burials in central Germany.
 An infant was buried with her.
-The analysis of the woman's skeleton revealed that her uppermost cervical vertebra was malformed and that blood vessels in the lower skull area could have been spatially restricted.
+The analysis of the woman's skeleton revealed that her two uppermost cervical vertebrae were malformed and theat blood vessels in the lower skull area could have been spatially restricted.
 This malformation may have made her a special person.
-Anthropologists suspect that through extreme positions of her head she could have even deliberately induced herself to faint.
+Anthropologists suspect that by holding her head in a certain position, she was able to clamp off a blood vessel.
+This possibly led to an involuntary eye movement, a so-called nystagmus.
 The overabundant inventory of grave goods alone testifies to a special social role of the deceased.
 Certain grave goods also played an important role in interpreting this burial as a shaman’s grave.